Aileen Yingst: Career

-She is a geologist and senior scientist at the nonprofit Planetary Science Institute, am organization that partners with NASA.
+She is a geologist and senior scientist at the nonprofit Planetary Science Institute, an organization that partners with NASA.

 Her research focuses on the texture of surfaces on Mars, the Moon and other planets.

 Personal life

 Yingst resides in Brunswick, Maine.
 She is from Berrien Springs, Michigan.
 She is married to Ross Nova and together they have two children Joshua and Rebecca.
 Between 2018 and 2021 R. Aileen Yingst and her husband Ross Nova were donors supporting the Chamberlain Exterior Restoration for Joshua L. Chamberlain Museum.